scobal/seyren/README.md

 ##Docker
 You can use the [Docker Seyren Image](https://registry.hub.docker.com/u/usman/docker-seyren/) to deploy a seyren instance in a [docker](https://docker.com/https://docker.com/) container.

+##Init script

+[Seyren-Init](https://github.com/wingZero21/Seyren-Init) is an init.d script which allows you to start the service.

 ##Development

 [![Build Status](https://secure.travis-ci.org/scobal/seyren.png?branch=master)](http://travis-ci.org/scobal/seyren)